 If the school district fails to evaluate your child, or if you disagree with the results, you have the right to request an Independent Educational Evaluation (IEE).

-In this workshop parents and professionals will: NYC families & professionals are welcome.
-Presented by the Staten Island School-Age Family and Community…
+Participants will be able to understand: NYC families & professionals are welcome.
+Presented by the Staten Island School-Age and Early Childhood Family and…